ZacharyWesterman/paisley/README.md

 - `delete` will delete the variables listed, e.g. `delete x y z`
 - `stop` will immediately halt program execution.
 - `return` returns from a subroutine back to the caller.
 - `define` will parse the following expression(s) but will ignore them at run time.
-This is most useful for defining lambdas outside of where they're used.
+This is most useful for defining macros outside of where they're used.

 ## Expressions:
 First and foremost, expressions will only be evaluated inside curly braces, `{}`.
 If you place an expression outside of braces, it will be treated as plain text.
 For example `print {1+2}` will print "3" but `print 1+2` will print the actual string "1+2".